UBICenter/child-allowance/jb/research.md

 |Zambia CGP    |-4.1\*\* [94]    |-8.4\*\* [60]    |-7.6\*\*  [43]           |
 |Zimbabwe HSCT |-0.5 [92]           |-0.0 [55]           |-0.2 [37]                   |

-*To do: perhaps add in a paragraph on why poverty wouldn't necessarily fall (remittances etc.)*

 ### Child material deprivation